leoloso/gatowebsites/content/docs/library/_default/replace-the-domain-for-all-image-blocks-in-a-post-to-use-a-cdn.md

 ---
 title: Replace the domain for all image blocks in a post (to use a CDN)
-metaDesc: "Update image URLs to route them via a CDN"
+description: "Update image URLs to route them via a CDN"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: